 Cellphone unlocking bill clears U.S. House, heads to Obama

-The measure's already cleared the Senate and President Obama says he's looking forward to signing the bill into law.
+The legislation cleared the Senate last week.
+President Barack Obama said in a statement that he looked forward to signing the bill into law.